anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 This document describes the following methods for extending RDAP by registered extensions:

 1. JSON Names - The most common extension point for RDAP is the definition of new JSON Names.
 Guidance for JSON Names is provided in this document with regard to [@!RFC7480] and [@!RFC9083].
-1. Query Paths - New lookups and searches are defined using URL paths.
+1. URL Paths - New lookups and searches are defined using URL paths.
 This document clarifies the practice as described in [@!RFC9082].
-1. Query Parameters - Many queries use URL query parameters to scope and/or enhance RDAP results.
+1. Query Strings and Parameters - Many queries use URL query strings and parameters to scope and/or enhance RDAP results.
 This document clarifies the practice as described in [@!RFC9082].
 1. HTTP Headers - Some extensions may use HTTP headers or header parameters not explicitly enumerated by [@!RFC7480].
 1. HTTP Status Codes - Some extensions may use HTTP status codes not explicitly enumerated by [@!RFC7480].
+1. Media type parameters - Some extensions may define additional media type parameters for the "application/rdap+json" media type.
 1. Object Classes - Extensions may define new types of objects to be queried.
 This document clarifies this method as described in [@!RFC9082] and [@!RFC9083].

 Additionally, this document updates the IANA registry practices for RDAP.
 See (#iana_considerations).